Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Upgrade notice ==

-= 2.8 =
+= 2.9 =
-* Fix: Toolbar buttons showing up again
-* Fix: Some CSS errors were failing silently, these are now fixed.
-* Improvement: Handling of parameters that accept custom text is now better
-* Improvement: Changed the way the code parsing is done allowing the templates to be picked up on faster
-* Improvement: Parsing templates by template ID has been improved
+* Fix: In some scenarios the comments would get broken video player code.
+Now this has been fixed.

 == Changelog ==